Company Logo - Home Link

 This service is available via an app you can download onto your phone and use to schedule a pickup ahead of time or upon arrival.

-Uber rides from Barcelona airport to the city centre range from €20-€30 on average, so they can be more affordable than taxis, but even if you do save some money, it won’t be a huge discount.
+Uber rides from Barcelona airport to the city centre range from €20-€30 on average, so they can be more affordable than taxis, though the difference is not that much.

 RELATED POSTS: